stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 `HASH_X` signer is the hash of a valid signature of the close transaction which introduces some uncertainty for the payer participant.
-Also, exchanging the hash would need to occur prior to the agreement signatures being exchanged, introducing additional messages reducing on-the-wire efficiency.
+Also, exchanging the hash would need to occur prior to the agreement signatures being exchanged, introducing additional messages and reducing on-the-wire efficiency.

 ### Queueing Multiple Payments